-We launch the 2021-2022 school year with a renewed sense of optimism and purpose after the unprecedented challenges we faced as a community over the last year and a half.
+We launch the 2024-2025 school year with tremendous excitement for another exceptional year of student learning and growth.
 The Ross Valley School District is committed to creating campus environments where all members of the community feel accepted, valued, respected, and loved.
-In collaboration with our parent community, we endeavor to provide a transformative educational experience to every child.
+In collaboration with our amazing parent community, we endeavor to provide a transformative educational experience to every child.

 Our district's values are captured in our Local Control Accountability Plan (LCAP).
-Our main areas of focus are practices that support deeper learning, wellness and equity for all students.
-These goals are all interrelated and interconnected; they guide our ongoing efforts to create systematic supports across all schools and solicit input from all stakeholders to get feedback on that work.
+Our main areas of focus are practices that support deeper learning and well-being for our students, as well as meaningful involvement for our parent community.
+These goals are all interrelated and interconnected; they guide our ongoing efforts to create systematic supports across all schools while also soliciting input from all stakeholders to ensure continuous improvement in service of our students.